grepcats/AddressBook/README.md

 Form Controls:
-Form should suggest format for phone number and throw error if wrong (123-456-7890) Form should only accept letters for name
-Form should only accept 5 characters for zip (12345)
+Form should suggest format for phone number and throw error if wrong (123-456-7890) Form should only accept letters, -, and ' for name Form should only accept city, ST format for City/State (city, ST) Form should only accept 5 characters for zip (12345)

 Program should recognize duplicate entries & tell user to enter a unique entry